A Streamline upwind Petrov-Galerkin Reduced Order Method for Advection-Dominated Partial Differential Equations under Optimal Control: Problem Formulation

 \subsection{Unsteady Problems}

-We briefly recall results on well-posedness for time-dependent Linear-Quadratic OCP($\boldsymbol \mu$)s based on \cite{strazzullo2020pod,strazzullo2021certified}.
-We consider saddle-point formulation in order to prove well-posedness by using tools of the previous Sections in the case of null initial conditions.
-Differently from the steady case, here we will make some more technical assumptions, which will be fulfilled by both “Graetz-Poiseuille" and “Propagating Front in a Square" problems.
+We briefly introduce time-dependent Linear-Quadratic OCP($\boldsymbol \mu$)s based on \cite{strazzullo2020pod,strazzullo2021certified}.
+One can consider saddle-point formulation in order to prove well-posedness by using tools of the previous Sections in the case of null initial conditions.
+Differently from the steady case, here one needs some more technical assumptions, which will be fulfilled by both “Graetz-Poiseuille" and “Propagating Front in a Square" problems.